vanhauser-thc/thc-hydra/README.md

 hydra -C default_accounts.txt ftp://localhost/
 ```

-And finally, there is a bruteforce mode with the -x option (which you can not
+And finally, there is a brute force mode with the -x option (which you can not
 use with -p/-P/-C):

 ```